Since we have these promises, dear friends, let us purify ourselves

 Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.
 2 Pet.
 1:4

-As the Scriptures of the day clearly state, through your promises, we increasingly share in your divine nature—that is, we become more and more like Jesus.
-By your promises, we can “escape the corruption in the world,” not seek to accumulate more of its treasures.
+Thankfully, your promises are primarily about you changing us, not us programming you.
+Through your promises, we increasingly “share in your divine nature” (2 Pet.
+1:4)—that is, you’re making us more and more like Jesus.
+By your promises, we can escape the corruption in the world, not simply accumulate more of its treasures.

-May our “standing on your promises” lead to living under your authority and serving in our communities, until Jesus returns.
+Father may our “standing on your promises” lead to living under your authority and loving our neighbors.
 So very Amen we pray, in Jesus’ triumphant and transforming name.